* Vienna acts at request of new Ukrainian government

 * Does not name targets or say how much wealth seized

 “Austria has decided to freeze possible bank accounts and assets of 18 Ukrainian citizens in Austria.
-This has been done on the basis of an official request by the Ukrainian foreign ministry,” the foreign ministry in Vienna said.
+This has been done on the basis of an official request by the Ukrainian foreign ministry,” the ministry said.

-After Ukraine suffered its bloodiest day since the Soviet era in protests that led to Yanukovich’s overthrow last week, the European Union agreed to impose sanctions such as visa bans and asset freezes on unnamed senior Ukrainian officials.
+After Ukraine suffered its bloodiest day since the Soviet era last week, the 28-nation EU agreed in principle to impose sanctions such as visa bans and asset freezes on unnamed senior Ukrainian officials.

 Austria said it would freeze accounts via a central bank decree under its foreign currency law.
 It did not identify the people affected or say how much wealth was seized.